ohler55/agoo/README.md

 limits.
 Ruby benchmarks driver could not push Agoo hard enough.

-Agoo supports the [Ruby rack API](https://rack.github.io) which allows for the use of rack compatible gems.
+Agoo supports the [Ruby rack API](https://rack.github.io) which allows for the use of rack compatible gems such as Hanami and Rails.
 Agoo also supports WebSockets and SSE.

 ## Releases